-E Indicates system advisory codes.
+Indicates system advisory codes.
 Individually numbered codes are defined below.

 The following advisory codes can be used to determine possible system errors or to identify specific operational modes.
 Note that E codes are cumulative and will be held in memory until cleared.
-Codes can be cleared by entering dSP and letting it save.
-Display settings DO NOT need to be changed.
+Codes can be cleared by entering PrA and letting it save.
+No settings need to be changed.
 See basic programming for more info.

-E10 BATTERY #1 SENSOR CABLE SHORTED
+E10 BATTERY #1 TEMP.
+SENSOR CABLE SHORTED